Influencer Marketing vs Paid Ads Which is Best for Your Brand

 Paid Ads

 Paid advertising uses platforms like Google Ads, Facebook Ads, or Instagram Ads to display promotional content.
-These ads are created and managed by your brand, targeting specific demographics, keywords, or behaviors.
+These ads are created and managed by your brand, targeting specific demographics, keywords, or behaviours.

 Example: A clothing brand might use Instagram ads to show carousel posts featuring their latest collection to women aged 18–34 who are interested in fashion.

-Both approaches can be highly effective—but the way they work, and their impact, differs significantly.
+Both approaches can be highly effective—but the way they work, and their impact, differ significantly.

 Comparing Influencer Marketing and Paid Ads